Defibrillator

 Sudden cardiac death can affect anyone at any time, including about 12 people per week in the UK under the age of 35.
 When someone suffers a cardiac arrest, swift action is critical to ensure survival.
 However, due to the time it can take an ambulance to reach rural villages survival from cardiac arrest is reduced when compared to major towns – each minute of delay reduces the chance of survival by about 10%.
 As a result, the South East Coast Ambulance Service (SECAMB) has made it a priority to install defibrillators in rural communities and train villagers to use them.

-The emergency services have been advised of the availability of the defibrillator in the village and its location, anyone requiring its availability will be advised of the access code of dialling 999.
+The emergency services have been advised of the availability of the defibrillators in the village and their locations, anyone requiring its availability will be advised of the access code by dialling 999.